Motherboards

 networking Wi-Fi 7 / 5GbE LAN

-80A SPS VRM handles Ryzen 9 9950X without throttling under sustained loads
+80A SPS VRM handles Ryzen 9 9950X under sustained all-core loads without throttling

-5GbE LAN and Wi-Fi 7 match features found on $300+ boards
+5GbE LAN and Wi-Fi 7 match connectivity found on boards costing significantly more

 Check Price on Amazon